 Human Rights

-Human rights are codified laws that government is obligated to provide and protect.
-The study of Human Rights is about training individuals in law concerning the broader field of rights in Canada and around the world.
+Human Rights are codified laws that governments are obligated to legislate and enforce.
+The study of human rights is about educating individuals in the broad field of human rights in New Brunswick, Canada, and internationally.

-For human rights to be codified into law, there’s often a period where the fight for those rights takes place—this is accomplished through education and activism.
+For human rights to be codified into law, there’s often a period where the struggle for those rights takes place — this is accomplished through education and activism.

 Human Rights at STU

-The Human Rights Department at St. Thomas is the only one of its kind in Atlantic Canada, and the only stand-alone Human Rights Department in the country where you can also complete an honours thesis.
-STU boasts the only for-credit undergraduate Moot Court program in Canada, which allows students to compete against law schools.
+STU has the only Department of Human Rights in Atlantic Canada, and the only program in Canada where students can complete an honours thesis.
+STU also features the only for-credit undergraduate Moot Court Program in Canada, which allows students to compete in national and international tournaments.

-– Dr. Amanda DiPaolo, Chair of Human Rights
+– Dr. Christina Szurlej, Chair of Human Rights

 - Lectures and seminars are always taught by professors—not teaching assistants—which means students learn from experts in the field.